Miracleman: New material

 Austen was replaced by Rick Veitch from Miracleman #9.
 Veitch was a fan of the series, crediting it as an influence on his own revisionist superhero story The One.
 The cover bore a warning due to featuring "graphic scenes of childbirth" as it saw the delivery of Miracleman and Liz's daughter Winter.
 The idea of doing a realistic birth sequence was something both Moore and Yronwode both felt passionately about.
 Having noticed that a previous comics delivery had used a Hustler centrefold as reference, the editor instructed Veitch to model it instead on A Child is Born, a book featuring photo studies of a birth taken by Lennart Nilsson.
 After a South California retailer told Yronwode they would not stock the issue after learning of its contents, the editor chose to put a sarcastic warning on the front cover, styled after the Surgeon General health warning appearing on cigarette packaging and using wording she had seen used in a warning on a Today report.
 While the issue has been frequently cited as causing great controversy, Moore recalled response was positive - though he noted that Skinn had blanched at the idea when first proposed for Warrior.
-Yronwode would claim the issue caused great controversy but would later note this was mainly in fanzines.
+Yronwode would claim the issue drew a lot of negative criticism but would later note this was mainly in fanzines.
 The following issue concluded Book Two with a number of teasers for Book Three, with the art again from Veitch.
 Both issues also saw a format change, with a single 16-page chapter of Miracleman and a back-up strip - initially fellow Warrior alumni Laser Eraser and Pressbutton.
 R.A.
 Jones remained a strong supporter of the series, naming it fourth on his list of favourite comics from 1986.